 Who are Remote Workers?

-Remote workers are those who take on the remote working lifestyle by executing projects from the comfort of their respective homes or coworking spaces.
+Remote workers take on the remote working lifestyle by executing projects from the comfort of their respective homes or coworking spaces.

 They are gifted with the flexibility to plan their days without necessarily having to commute to work, as long as they meet their daily goals or tasks.